 Professional sports have long been against letting a team in due to the sports betting nature of Nevada.
 That changed just a few years ago, and now Las Vegas could become one of the top sports cities in the United States.

 The Vegas Golden Knights of the National Hockey League have quickly become the most popular team in the state.
-It helped that Vegas was extremely successful in their first season, but fans have been waiting for a team to cheer for.
+It helped that Vegas was extremely successful in their first season of 2017-2018, and won the Stanley Cup in 2022-2023.

-In 2020, the Las Vegas Raiders officially kicked off their inaugural season, and this will be another popular team to bet on.
-The Raiders are a proud franchise, and the team constructed a $1.9 billion state-of-the-art stadium to play in.
+In 2020, the Las Vegas Raiders officially kicked off their inaugural season.
+The Raiders are a proud franchise, and the team constructed a $1.9 billion state-of-the-art stadium across Interstate 15 from the Las Vegas Strip.

 Nevada is located in the heart of Pac-12 country, which provides plenty of other great betting opportunities.
 The Pac-12 Conference is loaded with some historic and successful teams, and these programs are popular to bet on.